oracle/python-cx_Oracle/doc/src/session_pool.rst

     :data:`~cx_Oracle.ATTR_PURITY_NEW`, :data:`~cx_Oracle.ATTR_PURITY_SELF`, or
     :data:`~cx_Oracle.ATTR_PURITY_DEFAULT`.

-    The tag parameter, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag parameter is set to True.
+    The tag parameter, if specified, is expected to be a string with name=value pairs like "k1=v1;k2=v2" and will limit the sessions that can be returned from a session pool unless the matchanytag parameter is set to True.
 In that case sessions with the specified tag will be preferred over others, but if no such sessions are available a session with a different tag may be returned instead.
 In any case, untagged sessions will always be returned if no sessions with the specified tag are available.
 Sessions are tagged when they are :meth:`released <SessionPool.release>` back to the pool.

     The shardingkey and supershardingkey parameters, if specified, are expected to be a sequence of values which will be used to identify the database